cs230-stanford/website-2019-spring/faq.md

 Not officially, but a great resource is [The Deep Learning book](http://www.deeplearningbook.org/).
 You can also find lecture videos from CS231N and CS224N on YouTube for free that might go a bit more in-depth with some of the concepts we will cover

 ## I want to do a project in NLP, computer vision, with GANs, etc but it wasn’t covered much in lecture.
 How can I get more resources?
 See the question above.
-You might have to learn some core concepts there on your own such as word2vec by checking out other course materials like 224N’s excellent videos describing word2vec.
-An excellent resource for GAN related content is CS236 lecture materials and the Awesome NLP GitHub repo
+You might have to learn some core concepts there on your own such as doc2vec or auto-encoders by checking out research papers and other types of content (blog posts, courses, videos, etc.) to better grasp the content.
+Please ask for help, the TAs often have great content to direct you to.

+## Can I audit CS230?

+ In general we welcome guests to sit-in on lectures if they are a member of the Stanford community (registered student, staff, and/or faculty).
+If the class is too crowded and we're out of space, we ask to give priority to enrolled students.
+To get access to the course materials (including the Coursera private sessions), you have to enroll in the class or be a Research Scientist, Visiting Scholar, Postdoctoral student, faculty or staff and have a SUNet ID.
+We do not give access to the Coursera platform to students who aren't in the above categories.